 "I have only made this letter rather long because I have not had time to make it shorter" -B. Pascal

 The assignment.
-You are a free-lance science writer who decides to submit to Jan Pechenik two Research Focus Boxes (RFBs) in the style of his textbook.
-From reading the published RFBs, you ascertain that your job is to write an engaging summary and critical commentary of a research article on an organism covered in this course.
-To publish* your work, Pechenik requires that you focus on the process of science: what gap in understanding led to the question, why the methods and experimental design were useful for addressing the question, how the results were used to draw conclusions, and what new questions were uncovered for the next study.
+You are a free-lance science writer who decides to submit to Jan Pechenik a Research Focus Box (RFB) for publication in his textbook.
+From reading the RFBs in the book, you ascertain that your job is to write an engaging summary and critical commentary of a research article on an organism covered in this course.
+To get your work accepted for publication*, you must focus on the process of science: what gap in understanding led to the question, why the methods and experimental design were useful for addressing the question, how the results were used to draw conclusions, and what new questions were uncovered for the next study.
 The competition for publication is fierce, and the next step in your career depends on it.

 Writing this type of critical commentary about a research article might appear simple.
 Unlike with a comprehensive "term paper," I am not requiring that you summarize many things that are known about an area of biology.
 Instead, your job is to clearly explain how something is known: the scientific process as revealed that led to conclusions in a piece of research that is interesting to you.
 Explaining science well requires that you master a number of skills, for example:

 identifying and explaining for your audience the general background that led to the need to answer the research question;

 identifying and clearly stating the specific question addressed by the research;